frederic-perez/AmE-dictionary/dictionary.md

 __wax__ _v_ _Moon waxing and waning._
 __wayposts__
 __wayside__ _n_ :two::shit:
-__wayward__ _adj_ :four: Someone wayward is a little stubborn and independent — they're determined to find their own way and are not easily controlled.
+__wayward__ _adj_ :five: Someone wayward is a little stubborn and independent — they're determined to find their own way and are not easily controlled.
 Being wayward can mean a few things, but they all have something to do with doing your own thing — often, going against what others want you to do.
 A rebellious student is wayward.
 A son who ignores his parent's advice is wayward.
 A politician who goes against everyone else in his political party is wayward.
 Wayward folks like to go their own way — and they often take the unexpected path. _A wayward boy._ :es: díscolo
 __wean__ _v_ :five::shit: (weaned)
 __weather vane__
 __weather__ (weathering) _v_